Bringing Them Back

 A great source of hope in the sometimes doom-laden world of nature conservation is the spectacular success of some of our longest-standing projects – focussing expertise and effort on recovering our most threatened species.

 After I ‘retired’ from the RSPB in January 2022 I started a voluntary role documenting the stories of some of those projects.
 Some, like the white-tailed eagle and corncrake, I have already covered in my book Framing Nature.
-As well as revisiting those species, I will be interviewing colleagues and collaborators working on cirl buntings and vultures in the first phase of this work.
+As well as revisiting those species, I interviewed colleagues and collaborators working on cirl buntings and vultures in the first phase of this work.